 No matter how good the service is, if you don’t change it during the match, the opponent will soon learn to return it.
 Today’s table tennis, which is played up to 11 points per set, requires a lot of changes.
 The more willing you are to make changes, the more successful you will be.

 Changing the service can confuse the opponent and lead him to make a mistake.
-It doesn’t have to be an ultra-fast or cut ball, but different enough to give you back a nice ball to attack.
-It would be best to have at least three different services you will often use between the points.
+It doesn’t have to be an ultra-fast or cut ball, but different enough to give you back a lovely ball to attack.
+It would be best to have at least three different services you often use between the points.
 Also, it will be great to have one that you will serve in rare but important moments.

-How and which serves to learn?
+What types of serves to learn?

 You can use a box of training balls cheaper than professional ones and use them only for practice services.
 After training, at home, if you have a table tennis table or in a club, prepare a box with balls and practice the service without anyone returning the balls to you.